Methodology: How the data was collected

-EDF and Google Earth Outreach, along with researchers at Colorado State University, spent several years developing and testing these systems, proving that we could deliver accurate results in real-world conditions.
+EDF and Google Earth Outreach, along with researchers at Colorado State University, spent several years developing and testing these systems, demonstrating that we could deliver accurate results in real-world conditions.

 This study uses two different sets of vehicles, each with different instrument packages: one vehicle, based at Colorado State University, used for experiments and intensive local monitoring; and another set of Google Street View vehicles that are deployed to cities around the country.
-All of the data for the maps is generated by the Google vehicles.The research vehicle
+All of the data for the maps is generated by the instruments aboard the Google vehicles.The CSU research vehicle

 The CSU research vehicle measures methane concentrations with a LiCor 7700 methane analyzer.
 The analyzer is an open-path design that measures methane in the air as it passes through the analyzer space.
 GPS location is determined with a Hemispheres A100 GPS with precision of 24 inches.
 Wind speed and direction is measured with a Gill WindMaster sonic anemometer and location with a Hemispheres GPS unit.